senzing-garage/docker-compose-demo/docs/docker-compose-kafka-postgresql/README.md

 1. Reads messages from the queue and inserts into Senzing.
     1. In this implementation, Senzing keeps its data in a PostgreSQL database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.
+1. Views resolved entities in a web app.

 The following diagram shows the relationship of the docker containers in this docker composition.